Härjedalen coat of arms

 Schools in Härjedalen municipality

-22 active school units in Härjedalen, Jämtlands län.
-Most common school forms: 11 preschool, 9 compulsory school, 8 after-school care (a school can have multiple forms).
+21 active school units in Härjedalen, Jämtlands län.
+The three most common school forms: 10 preschool, 9 compulsory school, 8 after-school care (+3 more) (a school can have multiple forms).

 Key metrics — Härjedalen municipality